openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 When read is true, the 'itemOption' placeholder will be computed from the item state description options.

-Note that, when targeting multiple group members, 'ner' (value matching) is done by merging all available member options but 'pos' (value transformation) is done using just the target member item options.
+Note that, when targeting multiple group members, text search is done by merging all available member value options, but the value transformation is done using just the target member item options.

 ### The '*' Placeholder (the dynamic placeholder)